lyteword/chspurgeon-tod/volume-3/psalm-58.md

 **Verse 4.** *Poison.* There is such a thing as poison; but where to be found? *Ubicunque fuerit, in homine quis quaereret?* Wheresoever it is, in man who would look for it?
 God made man's body of the dust; he mingled no poison with it.
 He inspires his soul from heaven; he breathes no poison with it.
 He feeds him with bread; he conveys no poison with it. *Unde venenum?* Whence is the poison?
 Mt 13:27—"Didst not thou, O Lord, sow good seed in thy field?" *Unde zizaniae* —"From whence then hath it tares?"
 Whence? *Hoc fecit inimicus* —"The enemy hath done this."
 We may perceive the devil in it.
 That great serpent, the red dragon, hath poured into wicked hearts this poison.
 His own poison, *malitiam,* wickedness. *Cum infundit peccatum, infundit venenum* —"When he pours in sin he pours in poison."
 Sin is poison.
 Original depravity is called corruption; actual poison.
 The violence and virulence of this venomous quality comes not at first. *Nemo fit repente pessimus* —No man becomes worst at the first dash.
 We are born corrupt, we have made ourselves poisonous.
 There be three degrees, as it were so may ages, in sin. *First* —secret sin; an ulcer lying in the bones, but skinned over with hypocrisy. *Secondly* —open sin, bursting forth into manifest villany.
 The former is corruption, the second is eruption. *Thirdly* —frequented and confirmed sin, and that is rank poison, envenoming soul and body. *Thomas Adams,* 1614.

 **Verse 4.** *Adder.* Hebrew ntb *pethen,* the Egyptian cobra (*Naja hage* ), one of the venomous *Colubrine* Snakes (*Colubri* ).
 This is one of the so called hooded snakes, with which serpent charmers chiefly deal.
 The Spectacled Snake proper (*Naja tripudians*) is a closely related species.
 The well known Cobra di Capello is another.
 They are all noted for their deadly bite.
 The hollow fangs communicate with a poison gland, which being pressed in the act of biting, sends a few drops into the puncture.
-The venom quickly acts on the whole system, and death soon ensues. *John Duns, D.D., in "Biblical Natural Science,"* 1868.
+The venom quickly acts on the whole system, and death soon ensues. *John Duns, D. D., in "Biblical Natural Science,"* 1868.

 **Verse 4.** *The deaf adder.* Certain it is, says a modern writer upon the Psalms, that the common adder or viper here in England, the bite of which too, by the way, is very venomous, if it is not wholly *deaf,* has the sense of hearing very imperfectly.
 This is evident from the danger there is of treading upon these animals, unless you happen to see them; for if they do not see you, and you do not disturb them, they never endeavour to avoid you, which when they are disturbed and do see you, they are very solicitous of doing.
 Allowing, then, that there is a species of these noxious animals, which either not having the sense of hearing at all, or having it only in a low degree, may very well be said to be deaf; this may help to explain the present poetical passage of the psalmist.
 He very elegantly compares the pernicious and destructive practices of wicked men to the venom of a serpent; and his mentioning this species of animals, seems to have brought to his mind another property of at least one sort of them, in which they likewise resembled perverse and obstinate sinners, who are deaf to all advice, utterly irreclaimable, and not to be persuaded.
 This the adder resembled, which is a very venomous animal, and moreover is deaf, or very near it.
 And perhaps his saying that *she stoppeth her ear,* may be no more than a poetical expression for deafness; just as the *mole,* which in common speech is said to be *blind,* might in a poetical phrase, be said to shut her eyes; as in fact she does when you expose her to the light.
 The next clause, *Which refuseth to hear,* etc., is another poetical expression for the same thing. *Samuel Burder, in "The Scripture Expositor,"* 1810.